orlandoalexander/Computer-Vision-Project-Inovo-Robotics-Internship/README.md

 <img src="https://user-images.githubusercontent.com/67097862/162095779-f7745a7e-28e5-4bd6-ae0e-6684df174a03.png" align="center" width="400">

 **Computer vision system** designed to automate and optimise the decoration of bakery goods, for example hot-cross buns.
-The system detects the position of pastries on a tray, optimises the path for an icing extruder, and interfaces with a robotic arm to accurately decorate each pastry.
+Completing **6 buns in just 20 seconds** - compared to the 3–5 minutes a skilled baker would normally take - the system achieves **up to 90% greater efficiency** by identifying pastry positions, optimising the decorating path, and interfacing with a robotic arm to accurately decorate each pastry.

 Developed as proof-of-concept project during a **summer internship** at **Inovo Robotics**.